-The number of pupils in England and Wales taking GCSE Religious Studies full course has fallen for the first time in more than a decade, down 4.6% against 2016 to 269,839.
+The number of pupils in England and Wales taking GCSE Religious Studies full course has fallen for the second year in a row, down 10.4% against 2017 to 241,749.

-The decline is driven by a fall in entries in England where the number of entries for GCSE Religious Studies full course has fallen by 5.2% to 256,729.
-In contrast, the equivalent figures for Wales are up by 8.5% to 13,110, a record high.
+The decline is greater in England than in Wales.
+In England the number of entries for GCSE Religious Studies full course has fallen by 10.7% to 229,189.
+In Wales the equivalent figures are down by 4.2% to 12,560, although these come after last year’s record high.

-At a time when greater religious literacy is even more necessary than ever before, the decline across England in pupils taking GCSE Religious Studies is troubling.
+At a time when greater religious literacy is even more necessary than ever before, the decline across England and Wales in pupils taking GCSE Religious Studies is troubling.

 The fall in entries comes despite pupils emphasising how much they value and enjoy studying Religious Education (underlined by the overall rise in entries at A-Level and GCSE over the past decade) and despite the fact that the Government is rightly emphasising the importance for young people to have knowledge and understanding of religions and non-religious beliefs.

 This year’s drop in entries should not detract from a decade of strong growth for Religious Studies GCSE.
 In 2008 there were 166,628 entries for Religious Studies in England and Wales.
 The number of entries increased every year until reaching a peak in 2016.
 While there has been a decline this year, the number of pupils receiving a full course GCSE in Religious Studies is still 45.1% greater than in 2008.